 I remember the first time I saw a grey hair on my head.
-I was in my 20’s—so, I was a little dramatic, I totally freaked out, and I felt like I had aged 40 years.
+I was in my 20’s—so, I was a little dramatic and I totally freaked out.
+I felt like I had aged 40 years in a single moment.
 Why did I feel this way?
 I think that there is a certain stigma in North America that grey hair is degrading, but that is not what the Bible teaches.
 The Bible teaches that grey hair is an honor.

 Learning To Honor Our Elders

 Respect, at times, seems to be a lost art.
 However, I want to strive to honor those who are my leaders, elders, and spiritual authority.
 Grey hair is a sign of wisdom and blessing, and the Bible states that we need to take care of those who spent years taking care of us.

 There are times when I have spoke to an elder and they have expressed that they feel forgotten or unimportant.
 I am making a commitment to display the purpose of God in a person’s life, regardless of their age.
 If you are a young person reading this, or if you are seasoned in age, God has not forgotten about you and He has a plan for your life.